Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 #7 – Better Than Climbing Actual Stairs

-At this point, you may be wondering what the stair stepper exercise benefits are when compared to walking up and down your stairs at home.
+Is the step machine better than climbing real stairs?
 After all, won’t you get the same results?
 Well, in short, the answer is no.

 When you use the real thing, you have to come back down again, which can be a problem for your knees.
-As you descend, your connective tissue is constantly having to act as a brake to combat gravity’s pull.
+As you descend, your connective tissue has to act as a brake to combat gravity’s pull.

-However, when you use the stair climber you do not have to worry about any of this.
+However, when you use the stair climber, you don’t have to worry about any of this.
 You are constantly on the upward climb, meaning your connective tissues and joints are not being worn down.
 Plus, stair climbers fall away from you, reducing the strain required and leading to a sustainable pace noticeably higher than climbing real stairs.

 Learn about your career prospects by learning about the top-paid fitness jobs.